Bozar/OneMoreLevel/user/doc/general.md

 One More Level is a turn-based Roguelike game made with Godot engine.
 It is available on GitHub.
 The GUI font, Fira Code, is created by Nikita Prokopov.
 The tileset, curses_vector, is created by DragonDePlatino for Dwarf Fortress.

+You can play One More Level either locally (which is an executable file) or as a HTML5 game on itch.io.
+However, you cannot change settings (more details below) when playing online.

 Every time you start the game, One More Level presents you with a theme dungeon of unique mechanics and goals.
 This idea comes from HyperRogue, one of the most bizarre and fascinating games I have ever played.
 You can beat the game in five minutes, so it never hurts to go down just one level deeper.

 ## Game Mechanics